difference between d n a and rna

 One significant difference between DNA and RNA is their structure.
 DNA is a double-stranded helix that consists of nucleotides made up of a sugar molecule (deoxyribose), a phosphate group, and a nitrogenous base (adenine, guanine, cytosine, or thymine).
 RNA, on the other hand, is a single-stranded chain of nucleotides that contain the sugar ribose, a phosphate group, and one of four nitrogenous bases (adenine, guanine, cytosine, or uracil).

-See also difference between javascript and jquery
+See also difference between milk teeth and permanent teeth

 The Function of DNA and RNA